LewisClifton/Arxiv-Summariser/README.md

 # ArXiv Paper Email Summaries

-This repository produces daily email updates of yesterday's arXiv papers that use a specific selection of keywords, using a summary from Gemini.

-This is a fork of [this](https://github.com/Shaier/arxiv_summarizer) by @Shaier.
-Thanks for your work.
+This is a fork of [this](https://github.com/Shaier/arxiv_summarizer) by @Shaier - Thanks for your work - introducing scheduled email updates.

 ## Prerequisites
 - Python 3.11